Deadly Meth Head Symptoms, Signs, Meth Head Teeth, Meth Heads Before and After Pictures

 Why do meth heads have bad teeth?
 Meth mouth is a term used to describe the visible effects of oral disease in an individual who uses meth because of the widespread tooth decay that often happens with the drug’s use.
 People who use meth may have stained, blackened, broken, or rotting teeth, both due to side effects of the drug itself and related lifestyle factors.

 If an individual is regularly using meth, when they try to stop, they will experience severe withdrawal symptoms.
-This may be a clue to an addiction when the individual hasn’t been able to score any drugs or is attempting to detox alone.
+This may be a clue to an addiction when the individual cannot score drugs or is attempting to detox alone.
 Although the withdrawal is not as threatening as other drugs, it is still uncomfortable.

 Symptoms of meth withdrawal will include exhaustion, cold sweats, anxiety, cravings, suicidal thoughts, and nausea.
-An individual attempting to detox from meth should experience withdrawal symptoms in a medical detox facility so that they are overlooked by a medical professional during the process.
+An individual attempting to detox from meth should experience withdrawal symptoms in a medical detox facility so that a medical professional overlooks them.
 This enhances the comfort of the patient and ensures their safety.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154